Your computer background has been a significant factor in the plots of your books. How did you become interested in technology?

 Do you have a lot of male readers because of your interesting plots?
 How do you draw them in?

-Right now, my attempt at “drawing them in” is to give a guy I see a copy of the book, ask him to read it, and let me know what he thinks.
+Right now, my attempt at “drawing them in” is to give a guy I see a copy of the book, ask him to read it and let me know what he thinks.
 So far, the response has been positive.
-The other little tidbit that helps draw the men in as that I have other men review and edit my novels for the male perspective.
+The other tidbit that helps draw the men in is that I have further men review and edit my novels for the male perspective.
 It always helps me when Steve or David say, “No guy would say that.”
 Then they wrinkle their noses and slash away at my work.
 I am very grateful.
-I also have friends who are former military and they correct some of my ideas as well.
+I also have friends who are former military, and they correct some of my ideas.

-How do you handle the fine line between giving too much technological information and making the story flow?
+How do you handle the fine line between giving too much technical information and making the story flow?

 This is an excellent question.
-Computer stuff can be very dry and boring, take it from me.
-What I do is take technology and introduce the readers to it in small pieces, like breadcrumbs of information, so that technology is part of the mystery or part of the solution to the puzzle.
-I take the technology and break it down so my characters show you just enough to make you understand, and at the same time get curious.
+Computer stuff can be dehydrated and dull; take it from me.
+I assume technology and introduce the readers to it in small pieces, like breadcrumbs of information so that technology is part of the mystery or part of the puzzle’s solution.
+I take the technology and break it down, so my characters show you just enough to make you understand and, at the same time, get curious.
 Wait until you find out about nanotechnology in Killer Bunny Hill.
-I’ll give you a hint – Diamonds aren’t just a girl’s best friend.
+I’ll hint – Diamonds aren’t just a girl’s best friend.

 Where do you come up with your story ideas?

-My story ideas come from various places and most the time it is just a matter of sitting down with pen and paper and asking myself about the particular characters I have just identified in my mind.
-Sometimes, as in the case of my second novel Killer Bunny Hill, the seed for a novel will just hit me while flying across the country on a plane.
-In the case of my fourth novel Never Tempt Danger, the idea came from a dream.
-Those are just the beginnings, now I have to construct a story line and that takes a little more effort.
+My story ideas come from various places, and most of the time, it is just a matter of sitting down with pen and paper and asking myself about the particular characters I have only identified in my mind.
+Sometimes, as in the case of my second novel, Killer Bunny Hill, the seed for a book will hit me while flying across the country on a plane.
+In the case of my fourth novel, Never Tempt Danger, the idea came from a dream.
+Those are just the beginnings; now, I have to construct a storyline, which takes a little more effort.